Keyboard shortcut: Customization

 When shortcuts are referred to as key bindings, it carries the connotation that the shortcuts are customizable to a user's preference and that program functions may be 'bound' to a different set of keystrokes instead of or in addition to the default.
 This highlights a difference in philosophy regarding shortcuts.
 Some systems, typically end-user-oriented systems such as Mac OS or Windows, consider standardized shortcuts essential to the environment's ease of use.
-These systems often limit a user's ability to change shortcuts, possibly even requiring a separate or third-party utility to perform the task.
+In these commercial proprietary systems, the ability to change the default bindings and add custom ones can be limited, possibly even requiring a separate or third-party utility to perform the task, sometimes with workarounds like key remapping.
+In macOS, user can customize app shortcuts ("Key equivalents") in system settings, and customize text editing shortcuts by creating and editing related configuration files.
 Other systems, typically Unix and related, consider shortcuts to be a user's prerogative, and that they should be customizable to suit individual preference.
 In most real-world environments, both philosophies co-exist; a core set of sacred shortcuts remain fixed while others, typically involving an otherwise unused modifier key or keys, are under the user's control.

 The motivations for customizing key bindings vary.
 Users new to a program or software environment may customize the new environment's shortcuts to be similar to another environment with which they are more familiar.
 More advanced users may customize key bindings to better suit their workflow, adding shortcuts for their commonly used actions and possibly deleting or replacing bindings for less-used functions.
 Hardcore gamers often customize their key bindings in order to increase performance via faster reaction times.